 All pipes and structures shall be designed with adequate flexibility and special provisions to minimise risk of damage during earthquake.
 Historical experience in New Zealand earthquake events suggest that suitable pipe options, in seismically active areas, may include rubber ring joint PVC pipes, or PE pipes.
-Specially designed flexible joints shall be provided at all junctions between pipes and rigid structures (such as reservoirs, pump stations, bridges and buildings) in natural or made ground or as agreed with TA.
+Specially designed flexible joints shall be provided at all junctions between pipes and rigid structures (such as reservoirs, pump stations, bridges, and buildings) in natural or made ground or as agreed with TA.

 In developments where liquefaction has been identified, provisions to create resilient services must be considered and implemented where practicable.
-Relevant information can be found in the document Underground Utilities - Seismic Assessment and Design Guidelines Edition 1 March 2017.
+Relevant information can be found in the document Underground Utilities - Seismic Assessment and Design Guidelines Edition 1 March 2017, and in AS/NZS 2033:2024 Appendix B - Guidelines for PE pipe installation in earthquake zones.